Computer Basics/ Applications

 Required materials:

 • Students MUST have access to a Windows PC laptop and Microsoft Office (Word, Excel, and PowerPoint), the internet, and Google.
 They must bring their computer and charger to class.
+Please feel free to contact me if you have any questions.

 • Access to Schoology – Assignments and grades will be posted here.